Saldanored/Tribute-Page/README.md

 # TRIBUTE PAGE

-Final project for the Educantel platform, for the Bootstrap course using Html, Css, and Bootsstrap
+Final project for the Educantel platform, for the Bootstrap course using Html, Css, and Bootstrap